irmen/prog8/docs/source/compiling.rst

     This removes the need to add @split yourself but some programs may fail to compile with this option as not all array operations are implemented yet on split arrays.

+``-verafxmul``
+    Use Vera Fx hardware assisted word multiplication routines (only on the Commander X16) These are expected to be several times faster than the regular cpu routine, but could interfere with regular Vera code.
+Also they use the 4 bytes at the top of video ram just before the Vera PSG registers.
+    Use this option only if you know what you're doing, otherwise, calling ``verafx.muls()`` manually gives you more control where this vera routine is used or not.

 ``-vm``
     load and run a p8-virt or p8-ir listing in the internal VirtualMachine instead of compiling a prog8 program file..